Types of Frozen Desserts

 12. Acai Bowl & Smoothie Bowl

 Stock up on a variety of tropical fruits to create acai bowls and smoothie bowls at your poolside juice bar or beachfront boardwalk shop.
-Exotic flavors are trending in the foodservice industry, and adding smoothie bowls to your menu is a great way to introduce tropical flavors for your customers.
+Exotic flavors are trending in the foodservice industry, and adding smoothie bowls to your menu is a great way to introduce tropical flavors to your customers.

 - What Is an Acai Bowl?
 Acai bowls are made by blending acai berries, which originate from Brazil, and other fruits with milk or yogurt to create a frozen puree.
 Before the acai berries can be used, they are pulped and flash frozen.
 To save time, you can use pre-made frozen acai puree.
 The blended mixture is dished into a bowl and topped with fixings, such as granola, coconut shavings, sliced almonds, freshly sliced fruit, and honey.

 - What Is a Smoothie Bowl?
-A smoothie bowl is made by blending fruits with a liquid like coconut water, milk, yogurt, or juice until the mixture is thick and spoonable.
+A smoothie bowl is made by blending fruits with a liquid like coconut milk, whole milk, yogurt, or juice until the mixture is thick and spoonable.
 It is then poured into a bowl and topped with ingredients, such as fresh fruit, chia seeds, and granola.

-- Best Machine For Acai and Smoothie Bowls: Commercial Blender - Among other acai bowl supplies, a commercial blender is essential for breaking down fruits and frozen purees to a smooth consistency.
+- Best Machine For Acai and Smoothie Bowls - Commercial Blender: Among other acai bowl supplies, a commercial blender is essential for breaking down fruits and frozen purees to a smooth consistency.
 Fruits should be partially thawed before blending.

 Smoothie vs Smoothie Bowl